torch/nn/doc/convolution.md

    * [SpatialSubSampling](#nn.SpatialSubSampling) : a 2D sub-sampling over an input image ;
    * [SpatialMaxPooling](#nn.SpatialMaxPooling) : a 2D max-pooling operation over an input image ;
    * [SpatialAveragePooling](#nn.SpatialAveragePooling) : a 2D average-pooling operation over an input image ;
+   * [SpatialAdaptiveMaxPooling](#nn.SpatialAdaptiveMaxPooling) : a 2D max-pooling operation which adapts its parameters dynamically such that the output is of fixed size ;
    * [SpatialLPPooling](#nn.SpatialLPPooling) : computes the `p` norm in a convolutional manner on a set of input images ;
    * [SpatialConvolutionMap](#nn.SpatialConvolutionMap) : a 2D convolution that uses a generic connection table ;
    * [SpatialZeroPadding](#nn.SpatialZeroPadding) : padds a feature map with specified number of zeros ;